 - seek approval from Ethics Committees when human subjects or animal testing is involved

 - explain how subjects/research participants are chosen and given opportunities to opt in or opt out of studies.

 Empiricists are meticulous about how they collect data because their research must be verifiable if they want other empiricists to take their work seriously.
 In other words, their research plan needs to be so explicit that subsequent researchers can conduct the same study.

 Empirical Research is a Rhetorical Practice

-Empiricists develop their hypothesis/ research question and their research methods by considering their audience and purpose.
+Empiricists develop their research question and their research methods by considering their audience and purpose.
 Prior to initiating a study, researchers conduct secondary research–especially Searching as Strategic Exploration–to identify the current knowledge about a topic.
 As a consequence of their deep understanding of pertinent scholarly conversations on the topic, empiricists identify gaps in knowledge.